SummerSlam (1989)

 The 1989 SummerSlam was the second annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 28, 1989, in the Meadowlands Arena in East Rutherford, New Jersey.
+It took place on August 28, 1989, in the Brendan Byrne Arena in East Rutherford, New Jersey.
 Ten matches were contested at the event, including one dark match held before the live broadcast.

-The main event was a tag team match between the team of WWF World Heavyweight Champion Hulk Hogan and Brutus "The Barber" Beefcake (who would later be known as The Mega-Maniacs in the 1990s) and the team of "Macho Man" Randy Savage and Zeus.
-The main matches on the undercard were "Million Dollar Man" Ted DiBiase versus Jimmy "Superfly" Snuka, The Ultimate Warrior versus Ravishing Rick Rude for the WWF Intercontinental Heavyweight Championship, and Jim Duggan and Demolition (Ax and Smash) versus André the Giant and The Twin Towers (Akeem and Big Boss Man).
+The main event was a tag team match between the team of WWF Champion Hulk Hogan and Brutus "The Barber" Beefcake (who would later be known as The Mega-Maniacs in the 1990s) and the team of "Macho Man" Randy Savage and Zeus.
+The main matches on the undercard were Ted DiBiase versus Jimmy Snuka, The Ultimate Warrior versus Rick Rude for the WWF Intercontinental Heavyweight Championship, and Jim Duggan and Demolition (Ax and Smash) versus André the Giant and The Twin Towers (Akeem and Big Boss Man).

 Production

 Background

-Following the success of SummerSlam 1988, the World Wrestling Federation (WWF, now WWE) scheduled a second SummerSlam to be held on August 28, 1989, in the Meadowlands Arena in East Rutherford, New Jersey.
-Dubbed "The Biggest Party of the Summer," it was one of the WWF's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, which were dubbed the "Big Four".
+Following the success of SummerSlam 1988, the World Wrestling Federation (WWF, now WWE) scheduled a second SummerSlam to be held on August 28, 1989, in the Brendan Byrne Arena in East Rutherford, New Jersey.
+Dubbed "The Biggest Party of the Summer", it was one of the WWF's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, which were dubbed the "Big Four".
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
 This 1989 event established SummerSlam as the promotion's annual August pay-per-view (PPV).